 Convention enforcement

-In addition to the live templates, we also developed three lint checks, that built on top of the conventions that we agreed on, to enforced the following:
+In addition to the live templates, we also developed three lint checks, that built on top of the conventions that we agreed on, to enforce the following:

 All three lint checks have auto-fixes, so fixing any resulting lint issues is a breeze.